 At age 17, Brian Musentekwa feels very blessed to be a student at Northrise.
 Progression beyond high school is limited for the majority of Zambian students and even more challenging for individuals in economic circumstances like Brian’s.
 Brian lives with his mum, dad and five siblings in Ndola’s Mapalo compound.
 His dad works a casual job at an air force base a little distance from their home.
-Their community is more of a derelict settlement on the western ends of the city.
-Consequently, Mapalo struggles with widespread economic deprivation, limited access to education, health and social facilities.
+Their community has widespread economic deprivation and limited access to education, health, and social facilities.

 When Ndola City was a vibrant industrial base, Mapalo’s residents provided the casual labor force in companies and elite households.
 Recently, most industries connected to copper mining and refineries have collapsed and Copperbelt compounds like Mapalo are riddled with unemployment, crime and social vices such as alcohol and drug abuse.

 The state of physical, social, and spiritual poverty moved Pastor Emil Mukuka, a Northrise University graduate, to establish a community school in Mapalo compound.
 Since inception, Mapalo Morning Glow Academy has worked with the local community to encourage parents and guardians to send their children to school.
 Mapalo focuses on a long-term holistic poverty alleviation strategy.
 Therefore, the academy fundraises to subsidize fees and a feeding program.
 Most of all, Mapalo provides spiritual guidance for the pupils.
 Brian Musentekwa, now an NU first year student, is a testimony of God’s blessing the interventional efforts of Mapalo Morning Glow Academy.

 7 Year Old Brian attends Mapalo Morning Glow Academy